stackup-wallet/web3-ansible-playbooks/README.md

 # Commands

-Once you have your control node and `inventory.yaml` setup, you can run these commands for provisioning your remote nodes with web3 infrastructure.
+Once you have your control node and `inventory.yaml` setup, you can run these commands for provisioning your managed nodes with web3 infrastructure.

-All commands have both `mainnet` and `testnet` variant.
+All commands have both `mainnet` and `testnet` variants.
 For example:

 ```bash
 # Setup Geth for mainnet